Rishabh42/CineMatch/M3-report/M3-report.md

 ### Monitoring the release
 The release script performs the following actions: (1) It kills the current canary container, builds a new image containing the new model and recreates the canary container.
 (2) It waits for 12 hours to allow the new deployment to stabilize and receive a fair amount of requests (3) After 12 hours, it sends a curl request to the Prometheus HTTP API to fetch the average response time of the successful requests over the past 12 hours.
 (4) Our threshold response time is 500ms.
 If the average response time is below the threshold, it builds a new image with the `stable` tag and recreates the two stable containers.
 At this point our canary release is successfully completed.
 If the average response time is greater than the threshold, the canary release is aborted by removing the canary container and sending an email notification to our team informing of the failed release.

+After the canary release is complete, we retain the canary container along with the newly deployed stable containers as this will increase availability of our service.
+This means that all three containers serve the stable deployment at the time.
+Though this may not be an ideal practice in production, we chose to follow this approach as it allows us to serve a greater number of successful requests.

 ### Load balancing
 Our NGINX load balancer is configured to execute a 80-20 split of the incoming traffic between the two containers of the stable deployment and the canary container respectively.